mohalkarushikesh/mohalkarushikesh/README.md

 ## About Me

 👋 Hi there!
-I’m Rushikesh Mohalkar, a passionate software developer with a keen interest in LLMs, machine learning, and open-source projects.
-I love to explore new technologies and continuously improve my skills.
+I’m Rushikesh Mohalkar, an avid software developer with a deep fascination for LLMs, cutting-edge machine learning techniques, and thriving in the open-source community.
+I'm constantly driven by the desire to innovate, explore new technologies, and expand my skill set to stay at the forefront of the tech world.

 🔭 I’m currently working on Sentiment Analyzer
 🌱 I’m currently diving deep into LLMs, data structures & algorithms (DSA), and advanced machine learning techniques
 👯 I’m looking to collaborate on open-source projects and innovative tech solutions
-💬 Ask me about Java, Python, machine learning, and AI
+💬 Ask me about Java, Python, machine learning
 📫 How to reach me: [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rushikesh-mohalkar/)
 ⚡ Fun fact: I love hiking and photography